Try a new hobby this autumn

-If you find yourself knocking around the house now that the colder weather has pushed us indoors, why not put some of that spare time towards a new hobby?
+If you find yourself knocking around the house when the cooler weather arrives, why not put some of that spare time towards a new hobby?

 Autumn is a great time to take on a new project or learn a new skill; we instinctively slow down as winter approaches, and spending an afternoon or evening of activity while warm indoors with a cup of tea can be incredibly relaxing.